ethen8181/machine-learning/README.md

 - Includes an appendix that briefly covers the interpretation and visualization of linear regression model’s summary output.
 - View [[R markdown](http://ethen8181.github.io/machine-learning/linear_regression/linear_regession.html)]

-## Kept For Personal Reference

-**Coursera : 2015.10.16**

-Course project for the Practical Machine Learning on Coursera.
-Using R’s tree and rpart library for classification.

-**ROC : 2015.10.16** ( view the logistic_regression folder instead )

-Use of ROC curve and cost to determine the threshold for logistic regression on the titanic dataset.